tamaramunzner/ieeevis.org/year/2017/info/awards/test-of-time-awards.md

 <!--- Vis 1992 --->
 <br/>

 Visualization of second order tensor fields has a wide range of applications in various scientific disciplines.
 It is a difficult problem however because multiple scalar values are involved at each data point which define unsymmetric real and complex functions.
 In this paper, the authors presented the first method that are not relying on discrete iconic techniques, but instead decomposing the tensor field into simultaneous visualization of a real and symmetric second order tensor field and a real vector field.
 The authors introduced the concept of hyperstreamline which is still frequently referenced to date.
-The SciVis test of time award committee selected this paper as the 1990-1992 SciVis Test of Time award winner based on its originality, the importance, and the long term impact to the application areas.
+The SciVis Test of Time Award Committee selected this paper as the 1990-1992 SciVis Test of Time award winner based on its originality, the importance, and the long term impact to the application areas.

 ## SciVis 2002